-Those T nonimmigrants whose status has expired but who did not file for adjustment of status before April 13, 2009, should not have their T nonimmigrant status extended, unless they request an extension based on law enforcement need or exceptional circumstances.
-See INA § 214(o)(7)(B)(i) and (iii).
-One of these extensions is necessary for the T nonimmigrant, whose status has expired, to be eligible to file for adjustment of status.
+Those T nonimmigrants whose status has expired, but who did not file for adjustment of status before April 13, 2009, should not have their T nonimmigrant status extended, unless they request an extension based on law enforcement need or exceptional circumstances.
+See INA 214(o)(7)(B)(i) and (iii).
+One of these extensions is necessary for the expired T nonimmigrant to be eligible to file for adjustment of status.

 As outlined above, to request either of these extensions, the T nonimmigrant files Form I-539 along with supporting evidence.
 The nonimmigrant bears the burden of establishing eligibility for an extension.
-To establish law enforcement need, supporting evidence may include a new Form I-914 Supplement B, Declaration of Law Enforcement Officer for Victim of Trafficking in Persons, or other evidence from law enforcement explaining that the applicant's presence is necessary, and any other credible evidence.
-To establish exceptional circumstances, supporting evidence may include an applicant's affirmative statement or any other credible evidence.
-The T nonimmigrant should explain in writing why he or she is filing the Form I-539 after the T nonimmigrant status has expired.
-USCIS will exercise its discretion to grant or deny an untimely filed extension request based upon the justification for the untimely filing in the specific circumstances of the case.
+To establish law enforcement need, supporting evidence may include a new Form I-914 Supplement B, Declaration of Law Enforcement Officer for Victim of Trafficking in Persons, or other evidence from law enforcement.
+To establish exceptional circumstances, supporting evidence may include an applicant's affirmative statement and any other credible evidence to establish exceptional circumstances.
 If USCIS grants an extension of T nonimmigrant status, USCIS will issue a new Form I-797 extension notice valid from the date the previous status expired and for one year from approval of the extension.
-Once an applicant receives this new Form I-797, he or she may then file Form I-485 to adjust status to LPR before the expiration of the extension.
+Once an applicant receives this new Form I-797, they may then file Form I-485 to adjust their status to lawful permanent resident before the expiration of the extension.

-One example of possible exceptional circumstances is when a principal T nonimmigrant's status has expired and the approved derivative did not receive a T visa from a U.S. consulate to enter the United States before the expiration of the principal's T nonimmigrant status.
-In the evidence submitted to establish exceptional circumstances, the principal should explain what exceptional circumstances prevented the derivative(s) from entering the United States.
-Once the extension is granted and the derivative(s) enter the United States, the principal and derivative T nonimmigrants can file for adjustment of status.
+One example of possible exceptional circumstances is if a principal T nonimmigrant's status has expired and the approved derivative did not receive a T visa from a consulate and enter the United States before the expiration of the principal's T nonimmigrant status.
+In the evidence submitted to establish exceptional circumstances, the principal should explain what exceptional circumstances prevented the derivatives from entering the United States.
+Once the extension is granted and the derivatives enter the United States, then the principal and derivative T nonimmigrants can file for adjustment of status.